Conical hill: Volcanic cone

 All stratovolcanoes and shield volcanoes have a tendency to form a cone at the surface.
 However, stratovolcanoes are able to form steeper sides whilst shield volcanoes only form very flat cones.
 The reason for this is that stratovolcanoes are composed largely of solid, eruptive material, whereas shield volcanoes are built up mainly by fluid lava flows.

 Over the course of time, after several eruptions, a cone of debris forms from the eruptive material.
 The natural conical shape so formed is simply a result of the fact that the amount of ejected material decreases with the radially distance from the crater.
 The layer of debris deposited is greater near the volcano than further away, so the volcano grows more rapidly close to the crater itself.
 The slope gradient of the resulting volcano is dependent both on the angle of repose as well as the speed at which the volcano is weathered.
 The angle of repose is, in turn, dependent on the composition of the lava, its viscosity and rate of solidification, and also the amount of ejected loose rock.

 Many volcanoes tend to produce subsidiary craters or adventive cones.
 These are new openings formed on the sides of the volcano through which new material is ejected sometimes only on one side.
 As a result, these mountains lose their ideal conical shape.
 The formation of an almost perfect conical mountain or hill is only possible where there is a stable, central crater.
 Many volcanoes are therefore only conical from one direction of view; from other angles they appear to have an irregular shape or bulges.

 Karst cones

 Conical hills may form in tropical karst regions, such terrain being known as kegelkarst.
 A typical example of non-volcanic conical hills are the Chocolate Hills in Bohol on the Philippines.

 Erosion-formed cones

 In almost all mountain regions of the world, conical peaks may be formed by erosion processes, but they are not usually isolated landforms.
 Often they arise through the formation of ordinary riverine meanders.
 But they can also result from the action of an entrenched river that has cut deeply into a plateau.
-The resulting cutoff meander spur may be cone-shaped.
+The resulting cutoff meander spur may be cone-shaped. wind formed Conical hills are rarer, but still common. a well known wind formed Conical hill is Pinnacle Mountain in Arkansas..